Plan Summary Menu

 Eligibility.
 This benefit is payable to your Plan beneficiary if you are a vested participant and die before retirement.
 (Click here for information about how to name or change a Plan beneficiary.)
 It is payable whether you are married or single.
 You do not need recent coverage for this benefit to be payable.

 Benefit Amount.
 Your Plan beneficiary receives an amount equal to 50% of the total basic contributions paid into the Pension Trust on your behalf up to a maximum of $10,000.
-This benefit is payable in a lump sum.
+This benefit is payable in a single sum.

 48-Month Death Benefit (Recent Coverage Required)